How to work with blueprints without losing your mind

-I decided to split the work by services – Nova, Swift, Glance, Keystone, Quantum and Cinder -, meeting all those matters I could glimpse during the research.
+I decided to split the work by services – Nova, Swift, Glance, Keystone, Neutron and Cinder -, meeting all those matters I could glimpse during the research.
 In addition, I separated the implementation in two versions: V1 is a simple implementation that only performs a complete clean up and V2 adds the possibility for the user to decide what to do with each service.

 Since Horizon is a user interface, I also had to deal with a mockup of how my implementation was going to look.
 With an excellent interaction designer help I managed to make a first version of this interface.